mr7Jacky/spellchecker-cmdline-py/README.md

 #### Structure of project

-This project composite with 3 main part:
+This project composite with 3 main parts:

 1. A Checker
 2. A Data Structure (Dictionary)